 Feb 24 2015

-> Many mothers choose to have a friend or family member serve as a doula during their birth.
-If you are an expectant mom going this route, I wish you the best and encourage you to choose very carefully exactly who it is you are inviting into your labor room, ensuring your companion has a clear idea of your expectations from her or him as well as a clear idea of the birth experience that you are preparing to have.
+Many mothers choose to have a friend or family member serve as a doula during their birth.
+If you are an expectant mom going this route, I wish you the best and encourage you to choose very carefully exactly who it is you are inviting into your labor room, ensuring your companion is well educated on childbirth, has a clear idea of your expectations from her or him, as well as a clear idea of the birth experience that you are preparing to have.

-> As an alternative or in addition to your friend doula, a professionally trained doula offers extra peace of mind and benefits.
+As an alternative or in addition to your friend doula, a professionally trained doula offers extra peace of mind and benefits.
 This weekend, I attended a doula training workshop by DONA International, the premier training and certifying organization for doulas worldwide.
 Here are just some of the many of the skills we discussed, observed, and practiced in our workshop:

 - hand massage, massage tool techniques, accupressure points, and heat/cold therapy